composewell/streamly/docs/Build.md

 # Compiler Versions

+GHC 8.8.x seems to have a GC issue which causes space leak in concurrent streams especially when used with `-N` RTS option.
+The root cause of this has not yet been established.
+The leak is not seen with earlier versions of GHC.

 GHC 8.2.2 may hog memory and hang when building certain application using streamly (particularly the benchmark programs in the streamly package).
 Therefore we recommend avoiding using the GHC version 8.2.x.